-Whether you have a friend who’s going through a difficult situation, struggling with mental health—like stress, anxiety, or depression—or just needs someone to talk to, it’s natural to want to support and help them.
+Sometimes, friends go through difficult situations—like feeling stressed, anxious, hopeless, or depressed—and they need someone to talk to.
+As someone who cares about them, it’s natural to want to support and help them.
 But it’s not always easy to know how.
-What can you say about it while still respecting their boundaries?
+What can you say while still respecting their boundaries?
 Is it okay to just be there for them and not say anything at all?
 Is there someone that you or they can talk to?

-First, know that even wanting to be there for your friend means you’re already a great friend.
-And while you help them, remember that it’s really important to take care of yourself too.
+First, know that even wanting to be there for them means you’re already a great friend.
+And while you help them, remember that it’s important to take care of yourself too.

 Here are a few other tips that can help: